juliomotol/laravel-auth-timeout/README.md

 ### Redirection

+For a simple and straight forward redirection, you can [publish the config file](#config) and change the `redirect` option to where you want to redirect the user when they timed out.

-You might find the `redirect` option in the config a bit less flexible.
-You can extend the `AuthTimeoutMiddleware` then override the `redirectTo()` method.
+Alternatively, you can extend the `AuthTimeoutMiddleware` then override the `redirectTo()` method to provide much flexibility.

 ```php
 <?php